Configure Docker apps

 - "host.docker.internal:host-gateway"

-Then, under the env key in the service’s Pillar file, use host.docker.internal instead of localhost.
+Then, under the env key in the server’s Pillar file, use host.docker.internal instead of localhost.
 For example:

 docker_apps: